 One example might be in relation to the number of activities a rep is performing.
 If a rep’s number of calls is way below average, you can spot that and address it before it manifests itself in the form of lower quota attainment.

 Now we’re going to look at these leading and lagging indicators in a bit more detail, before touching on the sales velocity metric.

 Time to productivity

-This is the time it takes to onboard and ramp new sales reps to full productivity - and is a measure of the effectiveness of your enablement programs in getting them up to speed.
+This is the time it takes to onboard and ramp new sales reps to full productivity - and is a good measure of the effectiveness of your enablement programs in getting reps up to speed.

-The more effectively you onboard your new sales hires, the faster they will ramp; the faster they ramp, the sooner they start generating revenue.
-According to revenue intelligence platform, Gong.io, an employee who ramps in five months can bring in more than $80K annual revenue than one that takes seven:
+Why this metric matters: The more effectively you onboard your new sales hires, the faster they will ramp; the faster they ramp, the sooner they start generating revenue at the level of your more tenured reps.

 Available selling time

 Much of any organization’s sales strategy focuses on keeping sales reps on the phone and selling to prospects.
 The more time they spend on the phone selling to prospects, the more deals they’ll have a chance of closing.

 The best enablement programs empower reps by providing all the tools they need to sell, when they need them.